noiseprotocol/noise_spec/noise.md

 The default symmetric crypto parameters use SHA2-256 because:

- * SHA2 is widely available
+ * SHA2 is widely available.
  * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes).
  * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128